purton-tech/rust-on-nails/rust-on-nails.com/content/docs/continuous-integration/build.md

 ## Introduction

 The ideal output from any CI/CD pipeline is one or more Docker containers.
-This allows us to separate deployment from build ina clean way.
-Once we have our containers we are free to choose how we deply them wether that is Kubernetes in the cloud or on or with any other deployment service that support containers.
+This allows us to separate deployment from build in a clean way.
+Once we have our containers we are free to choose how we deploy them whether that is Kubernetes in the cloud or on or with any other deployment service that support containers.

 ## Earthly